pfinorbi/bootstrap-tf-state-backend-az/README.md

    cd ..
    ```

-## Configure a Sample Root Module with Remote Backend
+## Configure a Sample OpenTofu Module with Remote Backend (Optional)

+This part describes how to configure an OpenTofu module to use the remote Azure blob backend created in the previous steps.

 1. **Add Remote Backend Configuration**
-   Navigate to the `sample` directory and create a `backend.tf` using the following commands:
+   Navigate to the `sample` directory and create the backend configuration file using the following commands:
    ```bash
    cd sample